Linuxfabrik/monitoring-plugins/check-plugins/multipath/README.md

 ## Overview

 Checks the device-mapper multipath maps on this host: how many of the paths to each LUN are usable, which of them the path checker has declared dead, and whether a map has run out of paths altogether and is queueing the I/O that reaches it.
 The number of usable paths is compared against an expected count as a percentage, so a LUN that lost one of its paths warns long before the last one goes and the storage disappears.
-Every map is graded against the number of paths it currently holds, which cannot catch a path that disappeared from the map entirely; `--count` states how many paths a LUN on this host is supposed to have and closes that gap, and `--map` pins a single map that has a different number.
+Every map is graded against the number of paths it currently holds, which cannot catch a path that disappeared from the map entirely; `--expected-paths` states how many paths a LUN on this host is supposed to have and closes that gap, and `--map` pins a single map that has a different number.
 Alerts when a map is running on fewer usable paths than expected, and when it has none left.
 Supports extended reporting via `--lengthy`.

 **What multipathd reports per path:**